-I write on a number of different topics: business, technology, music, guitars, recording, cycling, photography and pretty much whatever else might catch my eye on the web.
+I write on a number of different topics but these days mostly on music, guitars, and recording.
 My hope is that when you drop by the blog, you will find something of interest too.

 Around 1999, mergers and consolidation in the insurance industry caught up with me.
 We moved to Toronto where I served as an executive with the Bank of Montreal.
 Whisperwood Recording Studios also followed me to Toronto.
 I retired from the bank in 2008 however I returned to work just a few weeks after retirement.
 I served as the Chief Technology Officer for the Empire Life Insurance Company in Kingston, Ontario until I retired for real in July of 2018.

 We are snowbirds now spending six months in Florida and six months in Canada.